mProjectsCode/obsidian-meta-bind-plugin-docs/src/content/docs/guides/customMathJS.md

 This ensures the modifications are loaded early and will be immediately available when the first documents gets rendered.

 :::caution
-Modifying mathJS via a `js-engine` codeblock inside a document may cause timing problems and is not recommended!
+Modifying mathJS via a `js-engine` codeblock inside a note may cause timing problems and is not recommended!
 :::

 ### Adding a custom function `clamp`